trisulnsm/dinodoc/trisuldocs/docs/ug/cg/custom.md

 A new counter group that aggregates sets of keys from a host counter group.
-This can be used to group IP addresses , port numbers, network intefaces and then count the aggregate.
+This can be used to group IP addresses , port numbers, network interfaces and then count the aggregate.
 Some examples are shown below

 | New Keyset Counter Group | Host/Parent Group | Key sets |
 | ------------------------ | ----------------- | -------- |